 - Must follow directions set forth by the coach.

 **Probation will affect a cheerleader’s ability to participate in the Cheerleader Banquet and any other trip or activities.
 Probation also affects any down payment or money already spent on a trip or function.
 The money will not be reimbursed if the District is unable to have the money reimbursed.

 VII.
 Performance Cuts

-A. For special performances, there will be a cut judged by the coach.
+A. For events other than games there will be a cut judged by the coach.
 A member unable to meet the standards set for that performance will not be allowed to perform.